CroatianMeteorNetwork/RMS/README.md

 OR:

+##### Digital IP

 1. **IP camera**
-Preferebly an IMX225 or IMX291 based camera.
+Preferably an IMX225 or IMX291 based camera.
 This part is still in the testing phase, but contact us for more details!

 ---------